alicekemp/Potholes-Chicago-Python/README.md

 ## Analysis: Potholes vs. Income for the Chicago Area
 To see the code for this part of the analysis, please refer to the following [link](Data_Cleaning/pothole_data/Pothole_data.ipynb).
 This uses `Pothole Data` from the Chicago area.
-I perform some simple data cleaning commands for the Potholes dataset by changing messy names of columns, sorting some of the variables by first name, and dropping duplicate values.
-I also replace missing values for the numberical columns with either the mean, mode, the zero value, or a pre-specified value.
-I check to make sure that none of the columns have any null entries in them.
-The I go ahead and perform some simple statistics for the pothole data to show the mean, standard deviation, min, max and the 25%, 50% and 75% quantiles for each variable in the dataset.
-I create a correlation table among variables in the dataset.
-Lastly, I create a scatterplot that shows the Number of Potholes in Block by Creation Date.

-I also look at the `Income Data` in the Chicago area by first merging it with the `Pothole Data`.
-I perform a simple regression between the `The Number of Potholes in Block` as the dependent variable and the `Per Capita Income` and `Hardship Index` as the independent variables.
-The result is the following
+We performed a simple regression between the `The Number of Potholes in Block` as the dependent variable and the `Per Capita Income` and `Hardship Index` as the independent variables.
+The result is the following:
 In this table we see that a one unit increase in per capita income leads to a decrease of approximately 2.9 units in the number of potholes in the block, a coefficient which is statistically significant.
-Similarly, we see that a one unit increase in the hardship index leads to a decrease of approximately 0.001 in the number of potholes in the block, a coefficient which is nonetheless not statistically significant.
+Similarly, we see that a one unit increase in the hardship index leads to a decrease of approximately 0.001 in the number of potholes in the block, a coefficient which is not statistically significant.

 ![Table 1](artifacts/PotholeData_statistics.png)
 ![Plot 4](artifacts/Scatter_plot.png)